The Fatal Dowry: Authorship and reception

 Scholars have estimated that the play is 60% Massinger's work, and 40% Field's.
 Field's hand is most prominent in Act II, in the second half of Act III, and in Act IV scene 1.
 The two collaborators divided the task according to their artistic strengths: Field wrote the portions of the play that deal with the fashionable world of Beaumelle and Novall Junior, while Massinger handled the parts involving soldiers, the law court, and the serious moral issues of the drama.

 The play has been called "unique among the plays of the Massinger canon in being both weak in plot and unusually strong in characterization."
 The play has been praised by critics; Arthur Symons considered it one of Massinger's "two most distinct and most distinguished tragedies" (the other being The Duke of Milan).

 Adaptations

 In 1702, Nicholas Rowe adapted The Fatal Dowry into a new version he titled The Fair Penitent.
 Aaron Hill also reworked Massinger and Field's play into his own version, The Insolvent (written c.
 1732; published 1758).
 In both adapted and original forms, the play had success in revivals over a long period.
 Rowe's version was enormously popular in its era; an adaptation by Richard Lalor Sheil, starring Charles Macready, was done at Drury Lane and in Bath in 1825, and the original was performed at Sadler's Wells in 1845.
-Richard Beer-Hofmann's German-language play Der Graf von Charolais (1904) was based on The Fatal Dowry.
+Richard Beer-Hofmann's German-language play Der Graf von Charolais (1904) was based on The Fatal Dowry; it was filmed in 1922.
 T. A. Dunn produced a modern edition of the play in 1969.
 (In the same year, Malcolm Goldstein published a modern edition of Rowe's Fair Penitent.)